-Janie Allan, the daughter of Alexander Allan, the owner of the Allan Shipping Line, was born in Glasgow in about 1868.
+Janie Allan, the daughter of Alexander Allan, the owner of the Allan Shipping Line, was born in Glasgow on 28th March, 1868.
 A socialist, Allan was one of the founders of the Glasgow and West of Scotland Association for Women's Suffrage in May 1902.
 Allan, one of its vice-presidents, agreed to represent the society on the committee of the National Union of Suffrage Societies in 1903.

 On 11th December 1906 Janie Allan heard Helen Fraser speak about the recent formation of the Women Social & Political Union.
 The following year she joined the WSPU.
 In 1909 she gave £100 to the organisation.
 In November 1910 she gave £250 to the WSPU "War Chest".
 She also gave financial support to the Women's Freedom League.